KelvinHere/book-review-app/README.md

-The business purpose of this app is to engage the user with a list of books they can enjoy, the user can browse books, reviews and click affiliate links to buy books, earning the owner of the app money.
+The business purpose of this app is to engage the user with a list of books they can enjoy, the user can browse books, reviews and click affiliate links to buy books, earning the owner of the app affiliate revenue.

 #### Developer Goals

 Each feature must be well programmed, function properly and tested to be bug free.
-This will display a professional use of the programming languages and test suite.

-This project will display I have an understanding of how to integrate a database into an app and perform CRUD operations on the database from a frontend.
+This project will display I have an understanding of how deploy a web app, integrate a database into that app and perform CRUD operations on the database through a frontend.

-To show an understanding of Flask, Python, MongoDB, Javascript, jQuery, Materialize, HTML, CSS, Unittests and how they all interact to form a final product.
+To show an understanding of Flask, Python, MongoDB, Javascript, jQuery, Materialize, HTML, CSS, Gunicorn, Unittests and how they all interact to form a final product.

 #### Design Choices

 ##### General Design

-Materialize with cards was used to create an app that will be instantly familiar with anyone who has used a google product, allowing a large amount of users to instantly begin browsing the app.
+Materialize with cards was used to create an app that will be instantly familiar with anyone who has used a google product, allowing a large amount of users to intuitively begin browsing the app.

 The design was made minimal with a very clean look to avoid information overload on smaller